Dynamic reconfiguration for malleable applications using RMA: Experimental results

-Figure~\ref{fig:Omega_A} provides a focused analysis of the NB and WD strategies, excluding the T variants.
-The results show that RMA-based methods achieve the best performance, with $\omega$ values close to 1 in most cases and a maximum of 2.8 in the worst case.
-This efficiency is due to fewer processes involved in communication ($ND$) and the lack of synchronization requirements until \texttt{MPI\_Ibarrier} completes.
-Among them, RMA-Lockall-WD performs slightly better than RMA-Lock-WD, as it generates fewer synchronization epochs thanks to the use of \texttt{Lock\_all}.
-The highest $\omega$ values occur when the number of \textit{drains} is reduced to 20 or 40, likely due to communication congestion in those scenarios.
+Using this approach, all versions are compared based on the time required to reach a given iteration, considering both the data redistribution time and the iterations needed to reach $M^P$.
+As such, the approach shows which version advances faster in the application.

-Figure~\ref{fig:Iters_A} shows the number of iterations required during background redistribution across different versions and the number of processes.
-The impact on application time depends on this count, the $\omega$ value, and the number of processes involved.
-The analysis reveals that COL-NB and COL-WD perform the most iterations, with peaks—24 in the $(20,160)$ case—due to communication congestion.
-Other versions typically require only 1–3 iterations, which is unexpectedly low.
+Figure~\ref{fig:EqNB} reports the corresponding times for each version, as well as the speedup relative to the first bar (baseline) for each pair $P$.
+In all cases, COL-NB outperforms the other options and performs similarly to COL–WD.
+RMA variants provide a benefit only for $(160\rightarrow40)$ pair, achieving a $1.19\times$ speedup.
+Based on these results, COL is the preferred choice.

-The unusually low number of iterations in the COL-T variant is due to the application being blocked during the CG \texttt{MPI\_Allgather} until all background operations are completed.
-Since redistribution runs in an auxiliary thread and the MPI environment supports multithreading (\textit{MPI\_THREAD\_MULTIPLE}), the main thread should not be blocked.
-This suggests a possible limitation in the MPICH version used.
+The following analysis examines the impact of concurrent data redistribution on the performance of source processes, providing additional insight into the results presented in Figure~\ref{fig:EqNB}.
+The ratio $\omega = T_{\text{bg}}/T_{\text{base}}$, where $T_{\text{bg}}$ is the per-iteration time with background redistribution (overlapped execution) and $T_{\text{base}}$ is the baseline per-iteration time (without redistribution), quantifies the effect of overlapping data redistribution on the application's performance.

-For the RMA variants, most of the overhead comes from the collective creation of memory windows involving both \textit{sources} and \textit{drains}.
-During the whole time this operation is performed, most of the data readings are also completed.
-Hence the number of iterations is typically one, although the final number obtained varies by version.
-For the WD variants, synchronization issues with \texttt{MPI\_Ibarrier} and \texttt{MPI\_Test} often prevent completion within a single iteration, resulting in two iterations in most cases.
-Finally, T variants have additional overhead due to oversubscription, and consistently require three iterations across all configurations.
+Figure~\ref{fig:Omega_NB} shows the $\omega$ values for NB and WD.
+RMA-based methods produce the smallest slowdowns, with $\omega \approx 1$ in most cases and a worst case of $2.8$.
+This efficiency results from involving fewer processes in communication, since the \textit{source} processes only participate in creating and freeing windows, and from avoiding the waiting time associated with global synchronization thanks to the use of \texttt{MPI\_Ibarrier}.
+Within these methods, RMA-Lockall–WD slightly outperforms RMA-Lock–WD by reducing the number of synchronization epochs.
+The largest $\omega$ values occur when the number of \textit{drains} is reduced ($160 \rightarrow 20$), likely due to increased contention in those scenarios.